 Lebkucken is a German baked product not unlike gingerbread.
 Invented in the 13th century, it’s also known as honey or pepper cake.
 Aniseed, coriander, cloves, ginger, cardamom and allspice combine to create a spicy smell and taste.
 It’s often displayed in highly-decorative packaging, and individual pieces may be coated in dark chocolate, or glazed.

-The Glühwein stalls are among the most popular at any Christmas market, for socialising and their warming drinks.
+The Glühwein stalls in Hamburg are among the most popular at any Christmas market, for socialising and their warming drinks.
 Glühwein is very similar to mulled wine but some varieties come with a kick of rum or other liqueur.
 You could try the Feuerzangenbowle, a red wine-based drink with a sugar lump suspended over it.
 The sugar is soaked in rum and set alight, allowing the sugar to caramelise and flavour the wine.
 Kaffee (coffee) and hot chocolate are also available, with optional cream and liqueur, and most of these drinks are served in Christmas-branded mugs.
 If you don’t wish to buy your own, they can be “hired” for a few Euro’s deposit.